duydd25031999/TC_note/Software Development/Scrum_Questions.md

 ### sprint-planning-8

-**Q:** What are the key elements of the plan made during Sprint Planning, and how does it evolve during the Sprint?
+**Q:** {Scan} What are the key elements of the plan made during Sprint Planning, and how does it evolve during the Sprint?

 - Vietnamese outline:
   - Question: